AdobeDocs/workfront.sv-SE/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-object-headers.md

    <!--when this will be possible for more than 3 objects, at production, make this more general: update the sentence above to say "select an object you want to customize in the Customize what users see drop-down menu). -->

-1. I avsnittet [!UICONTROL Header fields] för du musen över de fält som visas och gör något av följande:
+1. Håll markören över de aktuella fälten i avsnittet [!UICONTROL Header fields] och gör något av följande:
    * Klicka på ikonen **x** för att ta bort ett fält

      eller